 The project began in April 2013, and was completed by June 2013, in less than three months total.
-SADA’s understanding of the migration paths of educational institutions and the necessity of maintaining strict and speedy timelines to avoid downtime during the school year aided in the Moline School District’s fast move to Google Apps for Education.
+SADA’s understanding of the migration paths of educational institutions and the necessity of maintaining strict and speedy timelines to avoid downtime during the school year aided in the Moline School District’s fast move to Google Workspace for Education.
 The transition went very smoothly, thanks to streamlined communication between both the Moline School District and SADA Systems.

 “I was thoroughly impressed with the project and the response from the SADA team,” said Reid.
 “It was a great process with a great structure and team.
 There was constant communication the whole way – it was even a note during the closing call that everything went smoothly.”– Reid